darkixion/pg_rep_test/README.md

 	  -?                     show this help then exit

 	ACTION can be one of:
-	  status                 lists of all managed instances, their ports, data directories and whether they are running or not start                  start all or specified instances
+	  status                 lists all managed instances, their ports, data directories and whether they are running or not start                  start all or specified instances
 	  stop                   stops all or specified instances, which can be used